 The video is just short of 34 minutes long and well worth watching, available on the Free Clayton Allison web site and on YouTube.
 What I find chilling is the troopers’ willingness to treat a grieving mother with such callous contempt.
 Christiane Allison was not home the day of the incident.
 She was never a suspect.
 But the police were sure her husband had been lying to her—because that’s what the doctors told them—and because she believed her husband, the troopers were willing to accuse, berate, and taunt her for four hours, while she didn’t change her story by an inch.
 Do the doctors know how the police conduct these interrogations?
 Do they care?

 The outpouring of support for the Allison family echoes other movements that have been springing up in child head-injury cases—on behalf of Joshua and Brenda Burns in Michigan, for example, and Melissa Calusinski in Illinois.
-I’m discouraged because the convictions continue, but I’m encouraged because defense groups continue to seek relief for those in prison—as in the cases of Albert Omenged Debelbot and Ashley Deone Debelbot in Georgia, Leo Ackley in Michigan, Jeffrey Havard in Mississippi, and many others, including but not limited to Brian Peixoto and Amanda Brumfield.
+I’m discouraged because the convictions continue, but I’m encouraged because defense groups continue to seek relief for those in prison—as in the cases of Albert Omenged Debelbot and Ashley Deone Debelbot in Georgia, Leo Ackley in Michigan, Jeffrey Havard in Mississippi, Brian Peixoto, and many others.

 I hope the families and communities affected by these misguided accusations will keep speaking up, and that they’ll start connecting with others in the same position.
-I encourage anyone who has personal experience with the misdiagnoses of physical child abuse to look into the Protecting Innocent Families petition at http://bit.ly/InnocentFamilyPetition and its companion web site.
+See the page Families Working for Change for contact information.

 If you are not familiar with the debate surrounding shaken baby theory, please see the home page of this site.